Things to keep in mind when you are visiting someone with Chemical Intolerances & Sensitivities

-Be prepared to take off your shoes and place them in a bag, garage or on a shoe rack.
+Be prepared to take off your shoes and place them in a bag, garage, or shoe rack.

-Don’t be offended or take it personal if you missed something and your host reacts with strong symptoms.
-Try to be as understanding and loving as possible and follow any suggestions they may give you such as washing your face, showering, changing clothes, clipping up your hair etc.…
+Don’t be offended or take it personally if you missed something and your host reacts with strong symptoms.
+Try to be as understanding and loving as possible and follow any suggestions they may give you, such as washing your face, showering, changing clothes, clipping up your hair, etc.

 Avoid making critical or judgmental comments such as: